MariaJBPS/nutrition-analysis-app/README.md

 If you want to play around with this project:
 - get a free account https://www.nutritionix.com/business/api to get your API keys
-- you will then get your API keys
+- use these keys in every API call you make
+- see src/api/api.js

-Then clone this repo in VS code and run:
+Then clone this repo, open it in VS code and run:

    - npm install (you need Node.js to run these commands)
    - npm run dev